 During the times when we were filling the co-op terms, we also attended events at the university to target the graduating students for the upcoming year.
 We were promoting the company as an employer of choice to those students because we had previous co-op students give us testimonials of what it was like to work at our company, thus making us an attractive company for those graduating students to think of applying to when they start looking for full time work.
 A win, win situation for all: the company, their employer brand, and the students!

 Thinking of using Campus Recruitment as a hiring strategy for your business?
 Instead of going straight to Google to start looking for local schools and what co-op programs they offer, MKS HR did all that work for you!
 Here is a local GTA Campus Recruitment Guide to colleges or universities, specific co-op programs, and most importantly contact information!

 To download your free GTA Campus Recruitment Guide click here!

 Thinking about setting up your own Campus Recruitment Program?
-Contact Us to book a consultation & let’s talk more!
+Contact Us to book a complimentary Discovery Call & let’s talk more!